Convert Data Types

 Design minimum or maximum values — You specify a design range for model objects using parameters such as Output minimum and Output maximum.
-For a list of blocks for which you can specify these values, see Blocks That Allow Signal Range Specification (Simulink).
+For a list of blocks for which you can specify these values, see Blocks That Allow Signal Range Specification.

 Simulation minimum or maximum values — When simulating a system with instrumentation enabled, the Fixed-Point Tool logs the minimum and maximum values generated by model objects.
-For more information about the Fixed-point instrumentation mode parameter, see Fixed-point instrumentation mode.
+For more information about instrumentation settings, see Fixed-Point Instrumentation and Data Type Override.